johnroper100/dropplets/README.md

 1. Download the latest release or current master branch and then extract the downloaded zip file.
 3. Upload the entire contents of the extracted zip file to your web server wherever you want Dropplets to be installed.
 4. Pull up your site in any modern web browser (e.g. if you uploaded Dropplets to **yoursite.com**, load **yoursite.com** in your browser to finish the installation), then create and confirm your password.
+5. If you are using Nginx, you should include .htaccess4nginx in your nginx.conf file.

 ### Writing Posts
 With Dropplets, you write your posts offline (using the text or Markdown editor of your choice) in Markdown format.
 Here's a handy [syntax guide](https://github.com/circa75/dropplets/wiki/Markdown-Syntax-Guide) if you need a little help with your Markdown skills.
 All posts for Dropplets **MUST** be composed using the following format: